avg-ossystems/updatehub-docs/getting-started/what-you-will-need.md

-# What you will need
+# What You Will Need

 To follow this guide, you will need the following: